WannabeDataAnalyst/Google_Capstone_Project/README.md

 It gives people insight into their daily lifestyle by providing metrics to help inform their dietary and activity decisions.
 The Time watch is focused on women and provides menstrual cycle support through tracking metrics and providing users with information via the APP about each stage of their menstruation cycle.
 Together, the Time watch and the APP have features such as monitoring stress and offers yoga routines and meditation to help manage stress levels.
-In addition, personalized exercise routines and meal plans are also provided, and the Time watch helps monitor calories burned each and compare that to the amount of food consumed to manage weight and BMI levels.
+In addition, personalized exercise routines and meal plans are also provided, and the Time watch helps monitor calories burned each day and compares it to the amount of food consumed to manage weight and BMI levels.

 # Data Used for Analysis

-Urška Sršen has directed me to a dataset called FitBit Fitness Tracker Data that was made available through Mobius and which I downloaded from the Kaggle website.
+Urška Sršen has directed me to a dataset (about thirty three Fitbit smart device users who participated in a study) called FitBit Fitness Tracker Data that was made available through Mobius and which I downloaded from the Kaggle website.

 Some limitations and assumptions of the data provided:

 1. The dataset included just 33 participants for activity.
 24 users provided information about sleep, 8 users provided information about their BMI levels and just 7 had heart rate data.
 2. It is unknown whether participants are male or female and Bellabeat’s focuses on female customers.
 3. The time zone was not provided.
-I assumed that it was given according to each user’s location eg. 12:00 is midday at their location.
+I assumed that it was given according to each user’s location eg. 12:00 is midday in their location.
 4. The criteria that differentiate intensity is unknown.
 5. Participants ages were not provided and so their recommended caloric needs and recommended heart rate range could not be calculated (What heart rate is too high?
 Is 200 bpm bad?
 Chart, no date).
 6. Distance metrics are unknown.
 I assumed kilometers.

-The metadata shows that the data was created on the 16th of December 2020, however, from my research it appears that people buy them mostly to monitor their activity and the most significant use that I came across would be for smart watches to help identify when people need medical care.
-While smart watches can monitor metrics like heart rates and indicate when a user’s heart rate may be too low, these features are still in its infancy stage as it would also need to check other health metrics such as blood pressure to be more useful.
+The metadata shows that the data was created on the 16th of December 2020.
+However, there hasn’t been any significant updates to smart watches since then which makes this data current.
+From my research it appears that people buy smart watches mostly to monitor their activity and the most promising future use that I came across would be for smart watches to help identify when people need medical care.
+While smart watches can monitor metrics like heart rates and indicate when a user’s heart rate may be too low, medical care features are still in its infancy stage as the smart device would also need to check other health metrics such as blood pressure to be more useful.
 Additionally, use for health care decisions will require evaluation of these devices for that purpose by the relevant authorities in each country.

 # Findings

 Thirty-three participants provided activity data.
-I found that the average activity time was 193 minutes or less each day for these Fitbit users.
+I found that the average activity time was 193 minutes or less each day for participants.
 Additionally, users were mostly lightly active with the average fairly active minutes and very active minutes being 14 and 21 minutes, respectively.

 Only eight of the thirty-three users provided data on BMI levels.
 I found that four of these users were overweight as their BMI levels were over 25.

-Twenty four users provided data about sleep.
-Twelve of these users slept less than 7 hours and may end up with cardiovascular disease, diabetes as well as increased ghrelin levels which may result in increased ghrelin levels and decreased leptin levels which result in a lack of appetite control (Can overeating cause sleep disturbances?, 2020).
+Twenty-four users provided data about sleep.
+Twelve of these users slept less than 7 hours and may end up with cardiovascular disease, diabetes as well as increased ghrelin levels and decreased leptin levels which result in a lack of appetite control (Can overeating cause sleep disturbances?, 2020).
 Even though these users slept less than 7 hours, most still walked more than the 5000 steps a day which is recommended to metabolize fat and prevent many health-related problems (Lindsay Bottoms, The Conversation, 2021).